Skip to main content

 Is there a special program for veteran seniors?

 Yes.
 The statewide disabled veteran exemption is separate from the ordinary local senior program.
 If you have a 100% service-connected, permanent, and total VA disability rating, ask your local commissioner of the revenue or assessor about applying.
-A qualifying surviving spouse may also continue the exemption under state law.
+A qualifying surviving spouse may also qualify under state law.

 Editorial note: This guide is produced based on our Editorial Standards using official and other high-trust sources, regularly updated and monitored, but not affiliated with any government agency and not a substitute for official agency guidance.
 Individual eligibility outcomes cannot be guaranteed.